Skip to content

 • Having an unauthorised mechanical or electronic device on your person within an assessment venue or ancillary area such as a cloakroom or toilets

-• Passing off the work of others as your own during an online assessment
+• Passing off the work of others as your own during an online assessment, including content and/or writing produced by Artificial Intelligence

 Need more help?